multisonic/100-days-of-code/log.md

 **Today's Progress**: CodeAcademy JS: Scope and Arrays

 **Thoughts:** These concepts are coalescing a bit more firmly, plus my notes are a great reference when I get stuck.
 It’s really helping with idea generation too.
 Almost time for a new notebook!

+I also built an iOS shortcut to make these log entries and generate the tweet and archive them to my Day One journal as well.
+That was fun and a different kind of programming!

 **Session Length:** 96 minutes